the-sudipta/itransition/task_optional_1/README.md

 - You **cannot access** your source via reflection, `__file__`, etc.
 - You **must not** use any API that gives access to the script body
 - You **must not** produce multiple files — just **one at a time**
-- You **can** use tricks like escaping quotes, managing newlines, etc.
+- You **can** use tricks like escaping quotes and managing newlines

 ---